atpoulsen/Microstate-EEGlab-toolbox/README.md

 Please cite this toolbox as:

-Poulsen, A. T., Pedroni, A., &  Hansen, L. K. (unpublished manuscript).
+Poulsen, A. T., Pedroni, A., Langer, N., &  Hansen, L. K. (unpublished manuscript).
 Microstate EEGlab toolbox: An introductionary guide.